Artemis Professional Formula Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, whole grain brown rice, cracked pearled barley, millet, chicken fat (preserved with mixed tocopherols), tomato pomace, rice bran, flaxseed, natural chicken flavor, fish meal, choline chloride, zinc proteinate, vitamin E supplement, iron proteinate, inulin (from chicory root), ascorbic acid (a source of vitamin C), zinc sulfate, iron sulfate, niacin supplement, copper proteinate, manganese proteinate, vitamin A supplement, calcium pantothenate, calcium sulfate, thiamine mononitrate, d-biotin, riboflavin supplement, manganese sulfate, vitamin A supplement, vitamin D3 supplement, pyridoxine hydrochloride, vitamin B12 supplement, folic acid, sodium selenite, ethylenediamine dihydriodide
+Ingredients: Chicken meal, whole grain brown rice, cracked pearled barley, millet, chicken fat (preserved with mixed tocopherols), tomato pomace, rice bran, flaxseed, natural chicken flavor, fish meal, choline chloride, zinc proteinate, vitamin E supplement, iron proteinate, inulin (from chicory root), ascorbic acid (a source of vitamin C), zinc sulfate, iron sulfate, niacin supplement, copper proteinate, manganese proteinate, vitamin A supplement, calcium pantothenate, calcium sulfate, thiamine mononitrate, d-biotin, riboflavin supplement, manganese sulfate, vitamin D3 supplement, pyridoxine hydrochloride, vitamin B12 supplement, folic acid, sodium selenite, ethylenediamine dihydriodide

 Fiber (estimated dry matter content) = 3.3%